 Meanwhile, Lane Sway Warning is a safety system that alerts the driver when the vehicle is swaying erratically, driving over one lane to another.
 A warning notification that says “Stay Alert: will appear on the multi-information display on the gauge cluster if EyeSight thinks you are driving erratically.
 Think of it as a simpler version of the Driver Attention Monitor found on a few vehicles nowadays.

 3. Pre-Collision Braking and Pre-Collision Throttle Management

 Do you know the situation wherein you are parked in front of a wall, and rather than selecting reverse, you either select drive or first gear.
 If you fail to realize your mistake and then you step on the throttle, everything is already too late.
-Well, Pre-Collision Throttle Management prevents this from happening in the first place.
-If you think this is a cure for “Sudden Unintended Acceleration” or “SUA”, you’re on the right track.
+Pre-Collision Throttle Management prevents this from happening in the first place.
+If you think this is a cure for “Sudden Unintended Acceleration” or “SUA”, then you’re on the right track.

 The best part about Pre-Collision Throttle Management is how well though out the system is.
 Jake Orogo from Motor Image Pilipinas, the official distributor of Subaru in the Philippines, tells me that the system only holds the vehicle for a certain amount of time that you are stepped on the throttle.
 This is because, what if the driver is in a sticky situation wherein it needs to ram a vehicle or a fence in order to escape certain death?
 Amazing, right?

 While not exactly part of Subaru EyeSight, Rear Automatic Braking is worth a mention.
 Through the four rear sensors, not only does it give warnings on how close the vehicle is to the object behind, but also, it can bring the vehicle to a stop if the sensors detect an object from the rear.
 Combined with the available blind spot warning with rear cross traffic alert, backing out of a narrow spot should be as easy as pie.